Cylinders as Left Invariant CMC Surfaces in $\operatorname{Sol}_3$ and $E(\kappa,\tau)$-Spaces Diffeomorphic to $\mathbb{R}^3$: Introduction

-In the second part we consider Riemannian fibrations $E\to B$ with geodesic fibers.
-They are parametrized as $E(\kappa,\tau)$-spaces with base curvature $\kappa$ and bundle curvature $\tau$.
-We exclude the compact case of the Berger spheres, which admit CMC spheres which are possibly self-intersecting; comparison spheres for maximum principle are not available.
+In a second part we consider the more standard Riemannian fibrations $E\to B$ over surfaces with geodesic fibres.
+They are parametrised as $E(\kappa,\tau)$-spaces with base curvature $\kappa$ and bundle curvature $\tau$.
 The $E(\kappa,\tau)$-spaces have $4$- or $6$-dimensional isometry groups.
+We restrict ourselves to $\kappa\leq0$ for two reasons: 1.
+The Riemannian product space $E(\kappa,0)=\mathbb{S}^2(\kappa)\times\R$ for $\kappa>0$ does not admit a Lie group structure, so that translations are not well-defined.
+2. The Berger spheres $E(\kappa,\tau)$, where $\kappa>0$ and $\tau\neq0$, admit \mcH-spheres which are possibly self-intersecting; comparison spheres for our geometric approach are not available.
-In case of a $4$-dimensio\-nal isometry groups rotations about non-vertical geodesics need not be isometries, and their respective geodesic tubes need not have constant mean curvature.
-However, translations along geodesics are still isometries.

-A reasoning similar to the first part proves existence of \mcH-cylinders with ${H>H(E)}$, invariant under translation along those geodesic axes which have a geodesic projection into the base space $B$, see \autoref{thmcylekt}.
-For $\tau=0$ this includes \emph{tilded} \mcH-cylinders; we also get horizontal \mcH-cylinders in $\PSL_2(\R)$osa.
+In case of a $4$-dimensio\-nal isometry group, rotations about non-vertical geodesics need not be isometries, and their respective geodesic tubes need not have constant mean curvature.
+However, for $\kappa\leq0$ the $E(\kappa,\tau)$-spaces are also metric Lie groups, so that left translations along geodesics are isometries.
+A reasoning similar to the first part proves existence of \mcH-cylinders with ${H>H(E)}$, invariant under left translation along those geodesic axes which have a geodesic projection into the base space $B$, see \autoref{thmcylekt}.
+For $\kappa=-1$ and $\tau=0$ this includes tilted \mcH-cylinders in $\mathbb{H}^2\times\R$; we also get horizontal \mcH-cylinders in $\widetilde{\PSL}_2(\R)$.
 Again, we do not need to refer to the explicit form of the ODE.
 In \autoref{propweight} we calculate the horizontal diameter of these surfaces.
-The argument is based on a weight formula for CMC surfaces.
+The argument is based on a weight formula for \mcH-surfaces.
+We discuss possible generalisations and related open problems to conclude the paper.